 Type of Software: Cloud vs Local Server.
 Desktop vs. Web-Based.

 Advanced features required by today’s modern chiropractic physician

 Define Chiropractic Software.
-Definition: Chiropractic software refers to the computer programs and software systems chiropractic physicians use to manage their business and document the clinical treatment of diagnoses related to mechanical disorders of the neck and spine.
-Most often these systems include an appointment calendar to book and keep track of patient appointments, an EHR program used to document clinical exams and treatment, and a billing system designed specifically for chiropractic to apply patient payments, print receipts, and bill health insurance plans.
+Definition: Chiropractic software refers to the computer programs and software systems chiropractic physicians use to manage their business and document the examination and clinical treatment of diagnoses related to mechanical disorders of the neck and spine.
+Most often these systems include an appointment calendar to book and keep track of patient appointments, an EHR program used to document clinical exams and treatment, and a billing system designed specifically for chiropractic to apply payments, print receipts, and bill health insurance plans.

 The Pros & Cons of Chiropractic Office Software